ggerganov/llama.cpp/examples/server/README.md

     `frequency_penalty`: Repeat alpha frequency penalty.
 Default: `0.0`, which is disabled.

+    `repeat_penalty_sigmoid_growth`: Apply the sigmoid function to `repeat_penalty` within `repeat_last_n` range.
+The value of `1` means linear change in penalty from 1 to `repeat_penalty`.
+Higher values > 1 increase the difference in the resulting penalty between the first and the second half of the penalty range.
+Lower values < 1 change the resulting penalty slower in the middle of the range.
+Negative values will be changing the penalty in the same way, but from `repeat_penalty` to 1.
+Default: `0.0`, which is disabled.

     `mirostat`: Enable Mirostat sampling, controlling perplexity during text generation.
 Default: `0`, where `0` is disabled, `1` is Mirostat, and `2` is Mirostat 2.0.

     `mirostat_tau`: Set the Mirostat target entropy, parameter tau.
 Default: `5.0`